 Chiropractic Pinched Nerve in Neck

 There is no charge to speak with Dr. Malakoff.
-Call (310) 663-9975 for a free emergency or non-emergency phone consultation.
+If you live in Los Angeles, call (310) 663-9975 for a free emergency or non-emergency phone consultation.

 Hi, Dr. Greg Malakoff here, sharing some life experience hoping that it will make your experience of life a little more hopeful and pleasant.

 Should a pinched nerve in your neck concern you more than one in your low back?
 Why am I thinking of the little girl from the Adams family movie when she said, “Be afraid, be very very afraid.”
 O.K. lighten up, but it is of more concern to me for many reasons and I’m about to share them with you.

 As any realtor has said, location, location, location.
 That means your spinal bones in your neck are smaller than the ones in your low back, which means less space for the nerves.
 However those nerves in your low back have to get to your brain and that means they have to pass through your neck.
 Those nerves that work your legs are on the outside of the spinal cord by the time they reach your neck and if you have arthritis in your neck, you may also have weakness in your legs.
 This is something that seems to be overlooked on a daily basis in the medical profession.
 I’m not sure why because I learned this from medical books.